guillaumeme/dtaianomaly/docs/getting_started/quantitative_evaluation.rst

 Quantitative evaluation with a workflow
 =======================================

-It is crucial to qualitatively the performance of anomaly detectors to know their capabilities.
+It is crucial to qualitatively evaluate the performance of anomaly detectors to know their capabilities.
 For this, ``dtaianomaly`` offers the :py:class:`~dtaianomaly.workflow.Workflow`: detect anomalies in a large set of time series using various detectors, and to measure their performance using multiple evaluation criteria.
 The :py:class:`~dtaianomaly.workflow.Workflow`